 Our MVP was the first stake in the ground.
 The hypothesis was that Outlook/Exchange was used by Gen X folks who mean “business” and Gmail was popular with Gen Y. So we released the MVP, just in time for 2012 tax season, with basic support for calendars on Microsoft Exchange (self-hosted and Office 365) and Google Calendar, in this order.
 Boy, were we wrong!
 Here’s what our stats show, a year later, during the 2013 tax season quarter:

 Exchange slice includes self-hosted and Office 365.
 Live slice represents Outlook.com and Hotmail.
 Even when you combine the two categories, Google Calendar usage surpasses calendar usage based on Microsoft products 3:1.

 Fun fact: the little sliver of iCloud users are actually our best paying customers!
-Percentage-wise, the highest percentage of users who buy the buy the product after trying it out are iCloud Calendar users followed by Google Calendar users.
+Percentage-wise, the highest percentage of users who buy the product after trying it out are iCloud Calendar users followed by Google Calendar users.
 I speculate that users of iCloud are folks who are fully bought into the Apple mobile ecosystem and the products integrate so well that the resulting data that’s generated is more suitable to the scenario we’re optimized to solve.